Google Workspace : Collaboration + productivity apps (opens in new tab)

 We'll therefore look to list a wide range of software types that it's good to be familiar with, and feature the best on the market, so that should you develop a need for anything in particular, you already have an idea of what to look for.

-There are many rivals, but Microsoft Office is still the best office software suite, and Microsoft 365 delivers a cloud version you can use on the go as well as at home or in the office.
+There are many rivals, but Microsoft still provides the best office software suite, and Microsoft 365 delivers a cloud version you can use on the go as well as at home or in the office.

-The first thing going for Microsoft 365 is its familiarity - if you've used Microsoft Office before you'll find most of it very familiar.
+The first thing going for Microsoft 365 is its familiarity - if you've used Microsoft Office before you'll easily find your way around this platform.
 Even if you haven't and have used rivals instead the same still applies because Microsoft Office is the market leader that others attempt to copy.

-There's also Microsoft 365 Home which offers up to six licenses for $9.99 a month, which could be ideal and cost-efficient for distributing around employees if you have five or less.
-Microsoft 365 Business Premium is targeted at larger businesses and includes Sharepoint, Micrososft Exchange, and Micrososft Teams for $12.50 per user per month.
+There's also Microsoft 365 Home which offers up to six licenses which could be ideal and cost-efficient for distributing around employees if you have five or less.
+Microsoft 365 Business Premium is targeted at larger businesses and includes Sharepoint, Microsoft Exchange, and Microsoft Teams (opens in new tab).

-Altogether, Microsoft 365 delivers what you need and remains superior in terms of functionality than rivals.
-Additionally, expect to find many suppliers and contractors to also using it, making it an ideal fit for any small business.
+Altogether, Microsoft 365 delivers what you need in terms of an office software and admin platform, and remains superior in terms of functionality than rivals.
+Additionally, expect to find many suppliers and contractors also using it, making it easy to share, swap, or send send files between your both without any problems.

 All this is well presented and generally easy-to-use.
 If you run into trouble, detailed web help and video tutorials are only a click or two away, with the offer of “free unlimited 24/7 telephone and email support” that should help make any newbie comfortable.

 Sage also has a more basic offering called Accounting Start.
-This doesn't include support for quotes, estimates or vendor bills, and has no cash flow forecasts, but it's only $10 per month and could be enough for start-ups as well as small businesses.
+This doesn't include support for quotes, estimates or vendor bills, and has no cash flow forecasts and could be enough for start-ups as well as small businesses.

 Got both a team and multiple projects to manage?
 Asana helps you work out who should be doing what at any given moment, maximizing the chances of everything coming together on deadline (though you do need a certain amount of talent and hard work from your staff as well, of course).